vseryakov/backendjs/README.md

 and refresh the cache, that is `{ cached: true }` can be passed in the options parameter for the db methods that may modify records with cached contents.
 In any case it is required to clear cache manually there is `db.clearCached` method for that.

-## Internal with nanomsg
+## nanomsg

 For cache management signaling, all servers maintain local cache per machine, it is called `LRU` cache.
-This cache is maintained in the master Web process and serves all Web worker processes via IPC channel.
+This cache is maintained in the master Web process and serves all local Web worker processes via IPC channel.
 Every Web master process if compiled with nanomsg library can accept cache messages on a TCP port (`cache-port=20194`) from other backend nodes.
 Every time any Web worker updates the local cache, its master process re-broadcasts the same request to other connected Web master processes on other nodes thus keeping in sync caches on all nodes.